Nevada hate crimes are when people harm others because of their

 - protected free speech and

-- free expression under the First Amendment.7
+- free expression under the First Amendment.9

 5. How is the federal hate crime law different?

-Like Nevada state law, the federal hate crime law criminalizes harming others because of their race, color, religion, national original/ethnicity, sexual orientation, gender/gender identity, or disability.
+Like Nevada state law, the federal hate crime law criminalizes harming others because of their race, color, religion, national origin/ethnicity, sexual orientation, gender/gender identity, or disability.
 Unlike Nevada law, federal law limits the scope of hate crimes to violent crimes.
 It specifically prohibits:

 - willfully causing bodily injury to any person, or